 - No more than a few hours after the finish of your tattoo, you should remove the bandage and wash the tattoo.
-I personally recommend you wash the tattoo with an anti-bacterial hand soap, such as Dial antibacterial hand soap, to reduce your risk of infection.
+I personally recommend you wash the tattoo with an anti-bacterial hand soap, to reduce your risk of infection.
 Also, use lukewarm water as opposed to hot water, which would burn the tattoo.
 It is important to wash the tattoo lightly, but be sure to remove all ointment, blood, and any other residue.

 - I would recommend use of the ointment for around 3–5 days.
 During these days, wash your tattoo every morning right when you wake, and right before bed.
 It is also important to wash the tattoo several times throughout the day.
 The more you wash your tattoo, the easier and faster your tattoo will heal.
 If your tattoo is in a hard-to-reach area, have a friend assist you — just make sure they wash their hands thoroughly before they do so.
 If you do not keep your tattoo clean, you run the risk of both infection and excess scabbing which could result in poor healing.
 During these first few days, depending on where your tattoo is located, the tattoo may be prone to swelling.
 Using a bag of ice, elevating the tattooed area, and taking ibuprofen can help reduce the swelling.